MORTGAGE BORROWER'S GLOSSARY

-CMT — The Constant Maturity Treasury (CMT) is published by the Federal Reserve Board based on the average yield of a variety of Treasury securities adjusted to a one-year maturity.
+CMT — The Constant Maturity Treasury (CMT) is published by the Federal Reserve Board based on the average yield of a variety of Treasury securities adjusted to each security's maturity.
 The CMT is offered as an index on adjustable rate mortgages.

 Cap — To protect borrowers against extreme increases in their monthly payments, adjustable-rate mortgages feature "caps," which are limits on how much the interest rate can increase.